nicolas-steenhout/main-live/_posts/2023-05-08-accessibility-spec-work.md

 > Hey Nicolas, I hope you are doing well!
 As previously mentioned, we are currently speaking to Accessibility experts to better understand best practices in terms of process & people.
 Right now this would be an exploratory call to understand the landscape & some best practices.
 Let me know if we can chat over a brief 30 min call on Tuesday or Wednesday this week?
 In case that doesn't work, feel free to suggest an alternative day that works better for you.
 I appreciate your time and look forward to your response.

-<div class="inline-quote">They wanted me to provide strategic accessibility consultation.</div>
+<div class="inline-quote" aria-hidden>They wanted me to provide strategic accessibility consultation.</div>

 I pointed out that what they wanted was my time and expertise, garnered over more than two decades.
 They wanted me to provide strategic accessibility consultation.
 I said I'd make myself available, but that I'd have to bill them for my time.